Resources produced by Georgetown faculty and students:

-We are pleased to share a new, collaborative project from Medieval Studies faculty: A bibliography of resources across topic areas within medieval studies.
-We hope this can be a resource to educators and students looking to expand their view of the global medieval world.
-Please see the PDFs linked below for each bibliography.
+We are pleased to share a new collaborative project from Medieval Studies faculty: a collection of bibliographies across topic areas within medieval studies for educators and students looking to expand their view of the global medieval world.

 Africa in the Global Medieval World (from Kathryn M. de Luna)